raissaangnged/Angnged_PDS/README.md

+###Python for Data Science Assignments - Esade University
+This repository contains the code for my Python for Data Science assignments.
+The exercises cover various topics designed to enhance learning and practical application.

+##Instructions for Executing the Code
+1. Download and install Python version 3.10 or above
+2. Clone this repository locally: git clone https://github.com/raissaangnged/Angnged_PDS.git
+3. Open the notebook using Jupyter notebook
+4. Install the following libraries
+   a. numpy: pip install numpy

 **Python for Data Science: Assignment 1**

-This repository contains the code for my Python for Data Science Assignment 1.
-This assignment includes 18 exercises on basic Python basic, focusing on the following topics:
+Assignment 1 includes 18 exercises on basic Python basic, focusing on the following topics:

 Exercises 1-3: Syntax and Variables
 Exercises 4-5: Lists and Dictionaries